Where are you based?

 Do you need any previous experience to go kayaking in Skye?

 No. We offer sessions for all levels from complete beginner to advanced kayaker.
 We will group people with similar experience together in our full day trips.
 Half day sessions are aimed at beginners and improvers.

 Is a full day not too long for a beginner?

 No. Although the contact time is 7 hours, you will not be paddling the whole time.
-It takes time to get equipped and launched and we will spend a lot of time enjoying scenery and wildlife and will also have several breaks on beaches.
+It takes time to get equipped and launched and we will spend a lot of time enjoying scenery and wildlife and will also have several breaks on beautiful beaches.
 A full day gives you more time to learn to kayak and to see the coastline in a relaxed, stress-free way.

 Do I need to be able to swim?